Vuk-Luzanin/AudioStream-Management-System/README.md

 ## 📜 UML Diagrams

 The following UML diagrams are included in the `uml/` folder:
-1. **Class Diagrams**: Illustrating the structure of each application.
+1. **Class Diagrams**: Illustrating the structure of each application and entity classes.
 2. **Sequence Diagram**: Depicting the workflow for subscription creation.